Calling all creative minds

 Certificate Course in filmmaking- Mind to Screen

 This four-days Course will be conducted by experts from the Indian Film, Television & Advertising industry.
 They encapsulate a 360-degree view of professions related to Film making in eight different modules.
-The film making course is of twelve-hour duration.
+The filmmaking course is of a twelve-hour duration.

-Spread over a period of two weekends, the course would be conducted on 7,8,14,15 March 2020.
-Designed for students and professionals, alike the course will benefit young adults keen on exploring film making as a career; amateurs and young professionals who may be interested in any of the areas.
-Exposure and interaction with industry stalwarts would further help understanding of cinema and pursue a career therein.
+Spread over a period of two weekends, the course would be conducted on four days.
+Designed for students and professionals, alike the course will benefit young adults keen on exploring filmmaking as a career; amateurs, and young professionals who may be interested in any of the areas.
+Exposure and interaction with industry stalwarts would further help to understand cinema and pursue a career therein.

 Mind to Screen

 7,8,14,15 March, 2020 | 4:00 PM - 7:00 PM | ART KONSULT

 The course will cover the following key disciplines

 Dates: 7,8,14,15 (March 2020)